BinaryIgor/blog/posts/authentication-who-are-you-proofs.md

 ## Delegated Authentication

-This is where service A delegates authentication to service B. The most widely used example of this strategy is the `Sign In with X` feature: allowing signing in to a website/app using existing account (identity) from Google, Apple, LinkedIn, Facebook, GitHub, etc.
+Lastly, service A may delegate authentication to service B, putting trust in its process.
+The most widely used example of this strategy is the `Sign In with X` feature: allowing signing in to a website/app using existing account (identity) from Google, Apple, LinkedIn, Facebook, GitHub, etc.

 In this context, [OpenID Connect (OIDC) standard/protocol](https://en.wikipedia.org/wiki/OpenID) is often taken advantage of, but the principle is more universal:
 * service A wants to use service B as identity provider (IDP)